FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 Alternative:
 https://github.com/erebe/wstunnel

+You can use
+https://github.com/butlerx/wetty or https://github.com/shellinabox/shellinabox , but exposing the shell on as a website is not the best idea, as HTTPS itself may be compromised in a corporate environment due to DPI.

 ## Other options
 There is the connection multiplexer [https://github.com/yrutschle/sslh](SSLH), which can sit in front of your HTTP server and redirect the packets based on type.
 However, such a modification of infrastructure may simply be impossible and doesn't solve the issue of SSH connections being potentially filtered.
 It remains a popular choice for many.